 We want you to feel at home in Amsterdam, so we do everything we can to help you integrate into life here.
 Our goal is to give you every resource you need to make the most of living and learning in Amsterdam.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

 We offer unique courses that explore Dutch language, culture, and the arts.
 The world-class professors and course options at the Universiteit van Amsterdam (UvA) enhance your academic experience and provide you with new perspectives each day in class.

 While in Amsterdam, you take 15–19 credits per semester.
 UvA courses and IES Abroad courses are worth up to 6 credits each.

 Create your own academic experience by selecting from the following required and optional components:

-The IES Abroad course RE396 Amsterdam Research Experience - Exploring Dutch Society and Culture allows you to choose, design, and execute a research project on a topic related to Dutch society.
+The IES Abroad course RE396 Research Seminar: Create your own project - From inspiration to realization allows you to choose, design, and execute a research project on a topic related to Dutch society.
 To complete your research experience, you study primary and secondary research sources and conduct at least 60 hours of research, which may include volunteering, interviewing, shadowing, observing, visiting organizations, attending lectures, or engaging in other activities that support your individual area of research.

 During this course you will: